-Not only does geostatistics provides an optimal prediction surface, it delivers a measure of confidence of how likely that prediction will be true.
+Not only does geostatistics provides an optimal prediction surface, but it also delivers a measure of confidence of how likely that prediction will be true.

-Meanwhile, kriging can generate the prediction surfaces and surfaces that describe how well your model predicts:
+Meanwhile, kriging can generate prediction surfaces and surfaces that describe how well your model predicts:

 PREDICTION: This surface straight predicts the values of your variable you are kriging.

-ERROR OF PREDICTION: If depicts the standard error with higher standard of error where there isn’t as much input data.
+ERROR OF PREDICTION: It depicts the standard error.
+You get a higher “standard of error” when there isn’t as much input data.

 PROBABILITY: The probability surface highlights when it exceeds a threshold.

-QUANTILE: This surface represents a best or worst case scenarios as a 99th percentile.
+QUANTILE: This surface represents the best or worst-case scenarios as a 99th percentile.